Updated on June 12, 2025

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-The eye of an adult male in three different positions due to weak eye muscles or Ophthalmoplegia
+The eye of an adult male in three different positions due to weak eye muscles or ophthalmoplegia

+Ophthalmoplegia can lead to eye movement abnormalities, and over time, the degree of your muscle control may decrease.
 If you experience the following, it is essential to contact your ophthalmologist:

 • Blurred vision